 Display Font Treatments

-Landmark Inline is only licensed to the Marketing Office at this time, however font treatments have been created for university-wide use.
-Read through the guidelines on Landmark and then proceed with downloading these files.
-If you're in need of a specific Landmark font treatment, request it from the Marketing Office.
+Landmark Inline is only licensed to the Marketing Office at this time, however, font treatments have been created for campus wide use.
+Read through the guidelines on Landmark carefully, and if you're in need of a specific Landmark font treatment, please request it from the Marketing Office

 Examples of Landmark treatments in use.